Skip to content

 • Enforce accountability for racial disparities in student outcomes, discipline, and access to opportunities.

-• Safeguard immigrant, multilingual, and undocumented students through affirming policies, language access, and support services.
+• Safeguard the rights of immigrant, multilingual, and undocumented students through affirming policies, language access, and support services.

 • Secure sustained, equitable funding to resource racial equity strategies, student supports, and diverse educator pipelines.